 And here’s a secret to conquering fear: Face it.
 Embrace it.
 Embrace fear and it loses its power.
 It loses its ability to stop you.
 Fear loses when you see it as what it is.
-It’s an illusion of thought, and when you recognize your spiritual nature as opposed to your physical nature, there is nothing left to fear.
+At best, it’s an illusion of thought, and when you recognize your infinite spiritual nature as opposed to your physical nature, there is nothing left to fear.

 Each time you “feel the fear and do it anyway,” you build confidence.
-When you can look in the mirror and smile, knowing that you courageously stepped into your power by owning the fear -facing the fear and moving forward anyway, you grow a few notches.
+When you can look in the mirror and smile, knowing that you courageously stepped into your power by owning the fear -by facing the fear and moving forward anyway, you grow a few notches.